Sporting Apostrophes

 As this is a two-match Sunday the fee is of course doubled.
 For eight players it’ll be £8-a-pop (8 x 8 is of course 64 - the additional £4 will go towards a new ball, as the old one is buggered).

-Posted by Hawkins on June 24, 2008
+Posted by Milan on June 24, 2008

 Fans’ favourite sidelined through injury?